 Get Heavenly's Ultimate Adventure Pass

 For those who want a concentrated dose of adventure, head over to Heavenly Mountain Resort and buy the Ultimate Adventure Pass.
 This gives visitors access not only to the scenic gondola ride to the top of the mountain, but it allows them to take on several different ropes courses, climb the Granite Peak climbing wall, ride the resort's multiple zip lines, and go tubing too.
-In short, it is an all-access pass to an amazing array of outdoor adventures that will lead to one busy and active day.
+In short, it is an all-access pass to an amazing array of outdoor adventures that will lead to one busy and active day that you won't soon forget.

 Snowshoe the Sierra Mountains

 Skiing isn't the only opportunity for winter adventure in the Tahoe area, as snowshoeing is a wonderful way to explore the backcountry as well.
 Many of the trails used for hiking and backpacking are also accessible during the winter, but one of the best routes is the Echo Lakes Trail, which is scenic and relatively flat.
 For those looking for more of a challenging hike – and true backcountry adventure – give the Mt.
 Tallac trail a go.
-It rises 3000 feet over 2.5 miles, making it a tremendous winter workout.
+It rises 3000 feet over a 2.5 mile stretch, making it a tremendous winter workout for any outdoor athlete.